kywark/example-sensitive-audio-lesson-syndicalism/pages/4-presentation.md

 <!-- Add an essay or interpretive material below this line,
 using HTML or markdown.
 Do not modify this file above this line -->
 ## Presentation
-> <strong>Potential Activity: Upload Annotations to [AudiAnnotate](http://audiannotate.brumfieldlabs.com)</strong>
->
-> Refer to [the documentation](https://hipstas.github.io/AudiAnnotate/lessonplan.html) for any questions.
->

-Prepare to share your annotations with your instructor and receive feedback.
+If your instructor is adding annotations to AudiAnnotate themselves, prepare to present your annotations.

+If your instructor is asking you to add annotations to AudiAnnotate yourself(/yourselves), refer to [the documentation](https://hipstas.github.io/AudiAnnotate/lessonplan.html) and upload them where directed in [AudiAnnotate](http://audiannotate.brumfieldlabs.com).